 How to use the accessibility checker in Microsoft Word

 The accessibility checker is a great tool to use AFTER you have already implemented accessibility principles into your MS Word document.
-For a refresh on that – review the Microsoft Word Accessibility page.
+For a refresher on that – review the Microsoft Word Accessibility page.

 1. Select the Review tab